By: Colin Kolbus

 Installation of temporary dams at the inlet of the lagoon took years of planning and engineering.
 The idea was proposed in the 70s following the flood of 1966, the largest one on record where the city was inundated with 166 cm of water.
 The Italian government required that the defense system could “not significantly modify flushing between the sea and lagoon, create any visual impact or interfere with the landscape and local economic activities” (Consorzio Venezia Nuova 2019).
 These specifications will be revisited later with critiques on whether these have been achieved.
 This calls for something that can temporarily be deployed during flooding events and hidden away when it is not needed.

 To deploy the gates, the Control Centre constantly monitors weather and will identify storm surges 5 to 7 days in advance.
 36 hours before the event, the decision-making process is launched, and series of deployment protocols is initiated.
 The gates are filled with compressed air, evacuating them of water causing them to rise to the surface.
 The barriers act as a dam and keep any water from entering or leaving the bay.
-Each inlet is equipped with a lock system to allow the follow of boats and economic activity relative constant during deployment.
-It is projected that the locks will only be used around 5 times a year isolated in the winter months when many of the events occur, but there is skepticism on whether this will be upheld (Fletcher and Da Mosto 2004).
+Each inlet is equipped with a canal lock system to rise and lower boats into the lagoon during deployment so that economic activity can remain relatively constant.
+It is projected that the barriers will only be used around 5 times a year when the system is ready, but there is skepticism on whether this will be upheld (Fletcher and Da Mosto 2004).

 The regular maintenance of the gates will occur every 5 years with extraordinary maintenance every 15 years.
 Maintenance tasks include washing, painting, and fixing any damaged structural steelwork (CVN 2019).
 A large problem with the mobile barrier system is the sediment transport out of the lagoon mentioned earlier.
 When they are deployed, sediment is going to continue to travel to the inlet but will be stopped and settle at the gates.
 The act of deploying and retracting the gates also transfers energy into the water that will move more sediment.
-It is unclear how the barriers will change the amount of sediment lost from the lagoon since they haven’t been used to their entirety yet.
+It is unclear how the barriers will change the amount of sediment lost from the lagoon since they haven’t been fully deployed yet.
+Lagoons are complex environmental systems and calculating transport in the new configuration of the lagoon will need to be studied during deployment.
 It is known, however, that particles will collect in the caisson of the gates and so cleaning it out will also be apart of maintenance.
 How frequently this dredging will need to occur is unclear.

 3.2 Protecting the “Minor” Islands

 Many cities beside Venice lie within the Venice lagoon.
 Being smaller and more exposed, they can be more susceptible to flooding than the larger city.
 MOSE has managed many local interventions in these areas.
-In many places, the quayside (the pathway located directly on the open water) needed major work because that is the surface the absorbs the energy form battering waves.
-The walkways were raised and reinforced to supplement the large project: the mobile barriers.
-Piazza San Marco, which has been raised several times already, cannot be raised anymore with affecting the architectural style of the buildings around it.
+In many places, the quayside (the pathway located directly on the open water) needed major work because that is the surface the absorbs the energy from the battering waves.
+The wave pollution in the lagoon is mainly caused by The walkways were raised and reinforced to supplement the large project: the mobile barriers.
+Piazza San Marco, which has been raised several times already, cannot be raised anymore without affecting the architectural style of the buildings around it.
 The MOSE project, in 2003, redid all the drainage in the square with the addition of one-way valves and underground rainwater basins (Fletcher and Da Mosto 2004).
-With the Piazza flooding to this day, local interventions are insufficient at addressing the problem for the time scale needed (Figure 7).
+With the Piazza flooding to this day, local interventions are insufficient at addressing the problem for the time scale needed (Figure 10).

 3.3 Rebuilding the Coast

-The mobile barrier system relies on the thin barrier islands separating the lagoon from the ocean.
+The mobile barrier system relies on thin barrier islands to separate the lagoon from the ocean.
 These areas, like coasts all around the world, are experiencing high levels of coastal erosion due to a rising sea-level.
-Sediment transport moves sand on the coast in a northern direction, with new sand continuously traveling up from the south.
+In the case of Venice Lagoon, sediment transport moves sand on the coast in a northern direction with new sand continuously traveling up from the south.
 However, when humans build on coastal environments or build jetty, this transport is severed, and the littoral begins to lose sediment without a natural way to replenish it.
 MOSE coastal protection plan involved installing a breakwater to absorb wave energy before it hits the coast.
-Groins were placed along the coastline that serve as a catchment for sand and prevent it from moving further up the beach.
-Also, 10 million m^3 of sand was dredged and used to replenish the shore (CVN 2019).
-This intervention has a high level of reliability because it’s a common procedure.
-In some cases, marram grass and tamarisk where also planted to increase the probability of sediment retention.
+Groins, long rocky outcrops, were placed along the coastline that serve as a catchment for sand and prevent it from moving further up the beach.
+Also, 10*10^6 m^3 of sand was dredged and used to replenish the shore (CVN 2019).
+This intervention is common procedure and has a high level of reliability.
+In some cases, native beach grasses were planted to increase the probability of sediment retention.
 However, beach nourishment can be ineffective in some areas due to coastal morphology.
 In these areas, the money is better off focused somewhere else (Bezzi, Fontolan, Nordstrom, Carrer, and Jackson 2009).

 3.4 Restoring Natural Habitat